 My son is a collector, just like his dad.
 He has gone through phases of collecting Hot Wheels, Disney’s Cars, rocks and minerals, Pokemon cards…you name it.

 If there’s one thing I learned early, it’s the importance of finding ways to store collections efficiently!
-Here are some cute and creative ideas that maximize space while and give the collection a special place:
+Here is a cute and creative idea that maximizes space and gives the collection a special place:

 This box holds trading cards, rock collections, Hot Wheels, earrings, necklaces, bracelets and more.
 It comes in multiple colors, too.

 Psst: There are more fun ideas for Organizing Your Kids’ Collections on Crafts By Amanda.
 The list includes some great upcycled projects using items and supplies you probably have lying around the house.

 15. Keep Trading Cards Tidy With Portable Storage

 For kids who collect Pokemon or other trading cards, having a portable storage solution that keeps them neat and organized is a must.
 This option can fit nearly 650 cards…enough for the most serious collector.

 16. Store Tiny Toys in a Clear Stackable Storage Box

 This solution is an easy way to store all of those tiny toys.
 Kids can see every treasure all at once in the clear, stackable storage box.
 The dividers are removable to accommodate larger items, too.